 We’re going to look at

 - and Storing Fuel

 Your heater has one main job.
 To heat the place up.
-Don’t be a goomba and leave something that generates heat pointing at curtains, furniture or jayneymac – at a bottle of fuel.
+Don’t be a goomba and leave your heater – that generates heat – pointing at curtains, furniture or jayneymac – at a bottle of fuel.
 This really feels like it’s obvious.
 Heat makes things hot.
 If hot things get too hot, they’re gonna ignite.
 If things burst into flames, you’re gonna have to start a whole new beanie baby collection and let’s be honest, they’re not making many Princess Diana commemorative Beanie Babies anymore.

 Top Tips for avoiding a fire

 - Avoid putting your heater on the carpet.